-- Proclamation of existing managed areas under the new National Environmental Management Protected Areas Act - Completion and adoption of a bioregional plan, the purpose of which is to inform land use planning and decision making by a range of sectors whose policies and decisions affect biodiversity - Meeting the Integrated Metropolitan Environmental Policy (IMEP) Environmental Agenda target of conserving 60% of the biodiversity network by 2014 by increasing conservation land through partnerships and stewardship programmes, as well as acquisition where financially feasible
+- Proclamation of existing managed areas under the new National Environmental Management: Protected Areas Act; - Completion and adoption of a bioregional plan, the purpose of which is to inform land-use planning and decision-making by a range of sectors whose policies and decisions affect biodiversity; - Meeting the Integrated Metropolitan Environmental Policy (IMEP) environmental agenda target of conserving 60% of the biodiversity network by 2014, by increasing conservation land through partnerships and stewardship programmes, as well as acquisition where financially feasible;

-- Meeting IMEP Environmental Agenda invasive alien species targets, significantly to reduce the coverage of invasive alien plants and eliminate problematic invasive alien animal populations - A commitment to continue to roll out environmental education and outreach programmes, including the Youth Environmental School (YES) programme, which will increase the public's ability to access nature reserves and will promote environmental education and awareness.
-This includes the development of a sustainable City communication strategy aimed at improving and streamlining environmental communication across all City departments. - Ensuring continued management of the existing conserved areas in such a way that the benefits to the community are enhanced. - Creating a viable ecological link between the Dassenberg Hills and the coast as part of the Dassenberg Coastal Catchment Partnership.
+- Meeting IMEP environmental agenda targets in respect of invasive alien species to significantly reduce the coverage of invasive alien plants and eliminate problematic invasive alien animal populations; - A commitment to continue to roll out environmental education and outreach programmes, including the Youth Environmental School (YES) programme, which will increase the public's ability to access nature reserves, and will promote environmental education and awareness.
+This includes the development of a sustainable City communication strategy aimed at improving and streamlining environmental communication across all City departments; - Ensuring continued management of the existing conserved areas in such a way that the benefits to the community are enhanced; and - Creating a viable ecological link between Dassenberg Hills and the coast as part of the Dassenberg coastal catchment partnership.
 This partnership aims to protect critical ecological infrastructure, unlock socio-economic opportunities, promote climate change adaptation and mitigation, and promote the natural and cultural heritage of the area.